 |Depends on the weight and size of what’s being shipped; starts at $360 for LTL and $650 for White Glove service

 3. Recommended Shipping Method

-The best consolidated freight providers will offer personalized shipping services that are tailored to your cargo, including how many boxes you need to ship, whether you need supplies, or if you require assistance packing.
-They will also connect you with a shipping company that specializes in transporting your items, and will be able to arrange for varying levels of service depending on what you are shipping, from lower-cost LTL shipments to premium White Glove Service.
-LTL service starts around $360 depending on the weight and number of boxes, while White Glove service typically starts around $650.
+The best-consolidated freight providers will offer personalized shipping services that are tailored to your cargo, including how many boxes you need to ship, whether you need supplies, or if you require assistance packing.
+They will also connect you with a shipping company that specializes in transporting your items and will be able to arrange for varying levels of service depending on what you are shipping, from lower-cost LTL shipments to premium White Glove Service.
+LTL service starts at around $360 depending on the weight and number of boxes, while White Glove service typically starts at around $650.